Abanob-Ashraf/algoriza-internship-284/README.md

 ## How to use it :

-The Vezeeta Website (Endpoints) is designed to be user-friendly and intuitive, making it easy for both healthcare providers and patients to navigate.
+Clinic Appointments Management System (Endpoints) is designed to be user-friendly and intuitive, making it easy for both healthcare providers and patients to navigate.
 Here's a step-by-step guide on how to use the Endpoints effectively:

 - You will need the latest Visual Studio 2022 and the latest .NET Core 7.
-- You will need  MS SQL Server
+- You will need  an MS SQL Server
 - Make sure from the configuration in the **AppSettings.json** file that meets the application features :
     (**JWT** for Authantication and Authorization, **Email** Configuration Service)